Greek minister says believes he can count on ECB

 Without the support of international lenders, Greece would soon find itself back in an acute financial crisis.
 Its banks have been bleeding deposits and two have begun to tap emergency central bank liquidity as money flees abroad, banking sources say.

 Unable to tap the markets because of sky-high borrowing costs, the government has enough cash to meet its funding needs for the next couple of months.
-But it faces around 10 billion euros (8 billion pounds) of debt repayments over the summer.
+But it faces around 10 billion euros ($11.44 billion) of debt repayments over the summer.

 "We had a very fruitful exchange," Varoufakis said after meeting Draghi.
 "We established a line of communication.
 We outlined to him the main objectives of this government which is to reform Greece in a way that has never been tried before and with a determination that was always absent."